 Biographical Information

-Catcher Steve O'Neill began his playing career with the Elmira Colonels in 1910 and spent most of the next year with the Worcester Busters before joining the Cleveland Naps late in the season.
+Catcher Steve O'Neill began his playing career with the Elmira Colonels in 1910 and spent most of the next year with the Worcester Busters before joining the Cleveland Naps late in the 1911 season.
 He spent more than a decade with Cleveland, with his best season coming in 1920 when he hit .321 with 3 homers and 55 RBIs.
 He also played in the World Series that year, hitting .333 in seven games as the Indians defeated the Brooklyn Robins to win their first Championship.

-Before the 1924 season, O'Neill was traded to the Boston Red Sox, and he was sent to the New York Yankees a year later.
+Before the 1924 season, O'Neill was traded to the Boston Red Sox, and he was sent to the New York Yankees a year later, in 1925.
 After playing in the International League in 1926, he returned to the big leagues as a backup catcher for the St. Louis Browns in 1927 and 1928 Browns.

 After his big league playing days ended, O'Neill was player/manager with the Toronto Maple Leafs from 1929 to 1931, player/coach for the Toledo Mud Hens in 1932, and player/manager for the Mud Hens in 1933 and 1934.